hugoheml/services-backup/README.md

 For MySQL/MariaDB and PostgreSQL backup functionality in non-Docker deployments, the system requires:
 - `mysqldump` utility (usually included with MySQL/MariaDB client packages)
 - `pg_dump` utility (usually included with PostgreSQL client packages)
+- `rsync` utility available in the runtime environment for rsync-based backups.

 *Note: Docker deployments already include this dependency in the container.*